 He was famed for using the right combination of military strength, diplomacy and marriage ties with foreign kings.
 No doubt that these traits would end up in his son, even surpassing his own.

 He also put a lot of effort into improving the Macedonian military, and he was the first one to consider the possibility of an invasion of Persia.
-This was the forerunner of Alexander the Great’s famous military career, where he did indeed topple Persia.
-King Philip II: like father, like son.

 The English CA have been wondering what to do about Wembley for many years now.
 This is a stadium that cost them nearly 700 million pounds to make.
 It was meant to be the long term and successful home of their football team.
 However, England and their fans have never quite settled at Wembley.